Lamhaa: Cast

-Production

-Casting

-Karisma Kapoor was finalised to play the female lead, but she opted out at the last minute because she feared shooting in the troubled Kashmir Valley where a significant part was going to be shot.
-Bipasha Basu, Ameesha Patel and Sonam Kapoor were considered for the same role, and Basu was finalised to play the female lead.

-Filming and post-production

-Filming began in Kashmir on 25 October 2008.
-During November 2008, Bipasha Basu left the shooting hours before Sanjay Dutt landed in Srinagar to start shooting with her — without informing the unit.
-They decided to shoot the action sequences in Manali instead.
-After her abrupt departure, producer Bunty Walia and director Rahul Dholakia asked Basu to arrive on the set on 4 January 2009 and that they would cast Vidya Balan as a replacement in case she does not comply.
-Basu then arrived on the specified date after security arrangements were tightened and explained that she got scared in Kashmir after the crowd gathering became uncontrollable.

-In May 2009, Rahul Dholakia collapsed on the sets and shooting was delayed up to 25 May after doctors advised Dholakia bed rest for one month.
-Eventually the entire film was shot in sets of Kashmir erected in Film City, Mumbai, for which production designer Wasiq Khan brought in two truckloads of chinar tree leaves from Kashmir.

-Critical reception

-Lamhaa received mixed reviews from critics.
+Reception

-Sukanya Verma of Rediff rated it 3/5 and said, "Ultimately, Lamhaa's relevance lies in its ability to give you an overview, even if it's a crammed one, about the ugliness of greed and intolerance through the example of Kashmir."
-Nikhat Kazmi of Times of India rated it 3.5/5 saying, "Lamhaa is a no-holds-barred look at the multi-layered turmoil in Kashmir, with so many real-life references that you end up with just one conclusion: now here's a real film about a real problem."
+Sukanya Verma of Rediff gave 3/5 stars writing, "Ultimately, Lamhaa's relevance lies in its ability to give you an overview, even if it's a crammed one, about the ugliness of greed and intolerance through the example of Kashmir".
+Nikhat Kazmi of Times of India gave 3.5/5 stars writing, "Lamhaa is a no-holds-barred look at the multi-layered turmoil in Kashmir, with so many real-life references that you end up with just one conclusion: now here's a real film about a real problem".

-Mayank Shekhar of the Hindustan Times rated it 2/5 and said, "It's not easy to make sense of Kashmir.
-It's harder still then to make sense of this film."
+Mayank Shekhar of the Hindustan Times gave 2/5 stars and wrote, "It's not easy to make sense of Kashmir.
+It's harder still then to make sense of this film".

 Soundtrack

-The songs featured in the film are given by Mithoon with lyrics by Sayeed Quadri and Amitabh Varma.
+The soundtrack was composed by Mithoon with lyrics written by Sayeed Quadri and Amitabh Varma.